SrivalliVajjha/ToDoList/README.md

 # ToDoList

-This is a simple To do list application that creates, edits , deletes and displays tasks.
+This is a simple To-do list application that creates, edits, deletes, and displays tasks.

+## Specs:
+React.JS Version: 18.2.0
+react-router-dom Version: 6.21.3
+@iconscout/react-unicons (For Icons) Version: 2.0.2

 ## It has the following main Components:

 ### TopNav Component:

-Component for navigation to 2 other pages About and Contact.
+The component is responsible for navigation to 2 other pages About and Contact.

 ### TaskForm Component:

-Component for creating a new Task
+The component is responsible for creating a new Task

 ### TaskList Component:

-Component Responsible for Displaying List of Task Component
+The component is responsible for displaying a List of Task Component

 ### Task Component:

-Component Responsible for Displaying a single Task along with its its edit feature.
+The component is responsible for displaying a single Task along with its edit feature.

 ### About and Contact Components:

-Dummy components which are used for navigation , only displays a heading of the corresponding component
+Dummy components which are used for navigation, only display a heading of the corresponding component